6 Most Common TPD Claims with Examples

 1. Cancer TPD Claim

 If you are a working Australian with a terminal cancer diagnosis, making it hard for you to work and earn a living, you could claim TPD.
-Generally, you will require extensive treatment such as surgery, chemotherapy and radiotherapy, resulting in considerable medical expenses.
-So, your TPD payout will help you fund your life during this challenging time, allowing you to make the most of your life.
+Generally, you will require extensive treatment, accompanied by considerable medical expenses.
+Your TPD payout will help you fund your life during this challenging time, allowing you to make the most of your life.
 Ask an experienced TPD lawyer how it works.

 More about cancer-related TPD claims >